kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Load all data into a collection folder (directory) that can be connected to ArcCatalog.

-* Ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
-All layers must have a valid filename and valid coordinate metadata (geographic extent).
+* All layers must have a valid filename (containing only letters, numbers, or underscores)

-* All vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS). **Use of the Web Mercator projection (EPSG:3857) is not recommended.**
+* All layers must include a valid spatial reference system (SRS). **Use of the Web Mercator projection (EPSG:3857) is not recommended.**

+* All layers must have valid coordinate metadata (geographic extent).

 ### Checking Data Properties